 Spain’s largest insurer, Mapfre S.A., said it has completed its acquisition of The Commerce Group Inc., the 20th largest auto insurer in the country.

-Mapfre paid $36.70 in cash per share of Commerce’s publicly traded stock, with total merger consideration of $2.2 billion.
+Mapfre paid $36.70 per share of Commerce’s publicly traded stock, with a total merger consideration of $2.2 billion.
 The $36.70 per share price represents a 22.5 percent premium over the average share price of the previous 30 days when the deal was announced Oct.
 30 last year.

-Mapfre said it intends to maintain Commerce’s headquarters in Webster, Mass. and will continue to write business in Massachusetts and across the U.S. through independent insurance agents.
+Mapfre said it will maintain Commerce’s management team and headquarters in Webster, Mass. and will continue to write business in Massachusetts and across the U.S. through independent insurance agents.